Who can get the Grandparent subsidy

 All of the following must apply, you or your partner:

 - be the grandparent of the child

-- have 65% or more care of the child, and
+- have 65% or more care of the child

 A grandparent is a child’s biological grandparent or great grandparent.
-This includes if you’re related to the child through:
+This includes if you’re related to the child through any of the following:

 - step parents, including former step parents